dmkaplan2000/knitrdata/README.md

 bibliography: references.bib
 ```

-Then the contents of this file will be used to generate citations and the bibliography of the document in the final formatting step of the knitting process.
-This can be done even if the file `references.bib` did not exist when the knitting process was initiated.
+then the contents of this file will be used to generate citations and the bibliography of the document in the final formatting step of the knitting process.
+This can be done even if the external file `references.bib` did not exist when the knitting process was initiated.
+This references `data` chunk can be placed anywhere in the Rmarkdown document, even after references have been cited in the text (e.g., the end of the document, which is often the most convenient place).

+The same process can be used to embed all ancillary formatting files (e.g., LaTeX .cls style files, bibliography .csl syle files, CSS files, LaTeX header files) inside an Rmarkdown document using `data` chunks, obviating the need for external files.

 See package vignettes, documentation and examples for more details, including a full list of chunk options and more usage examples.